C-D-Lewis/rebble-docs/README.md

 - Check links to other headings on the page work, and that code snippet languages are correct.
 - Convert HTML tables and images to Markdown ones (also removing any image label magic).
 - Image sizing use the `attr_list` syntax - see existing examples

+## Building Firmware Docs

+The `mkdoxy` plugin generates Markdown pages for inclusion in the `nav`.
+Currently when configured as in `mkdocs.yml` it outputs 700+ files for `applib`, which is a superset of what is offered in the SDK.
+Some pages like 'Groups' seem more useful than the ones that just list every single file.

+1. Copy `pebble-dev/pebble-firmware` to this project.
+1. Check configuration
+1. Run a build or serve.
+1. `ls -la .mkdoxy/sdk/sdk/*md` for a list of all files as nav candidates.

+Some refinement is needed to show only relevant pages.